-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - Divestitures: The merging parties may be required to sell off a portion of their assets or business operations to a third party to create a new, independent competitor.

-- Market exits: In some cases, the merged entity may be required to exit specific markets or discontinue certain product lines to eliminate the competition concern.
+- Market exits: In some cases, the merged entity may be required to exit specific markets or discontinue certain product lines to eliminate the competition concerns.

 - Licensing: The merged entity may be required to license its technology or intellectual property to other firms to facilitate competition.